Stocks little changed; Walmart rises on online sales

-Stocks were mixed, moving between small gains and losses on Tuesday morning, as investors remain focused on the possibility for more inflation later this year as well as the economic recovery as the coronavirus pandemic comes to a close.
+Stocks were mixed, moving between small gains and losses on Tuesday, as investors remain focused on the possibility for more inflation later this year as well as the economic recovery as the coronavirus pandemic eases.

+Gains by technology and a mix of retail stocks were offset by a drop in bank and industrial companies.

 Earnings season is nearly over, with retailers being among the last to report.
-Walmart rose 4% after the giant retailer's earnings beat estimates as online shopping saw significant growth from a year ago, driven in part by Americans buying online in the pandemic.
+Walmart rose 2% after the giant retailer's results beat estimates as online shopping saw significant growth from a year ago, driven in part by Americans buying online in the pandemic.
+Macy's rose 1.3% after reporting a surprise profit.

+The broader market made solid gains early in the year as investors bet on an economic recovery fueled by widespread vaccine distribution.
+Expectations were high for corporate earnings and the latest round of results has been surprisingly good.
+Wall Street is now digesting that growth and shifting to a more cautious view.

+“Some sort of pause was always inevitable," said Ross Mayfield, investment strategist at Baird.
+“Eventually markets see a more challenging landscape ahead and general uncertainty.”

 Investors have been worried the last six weeks or so about whether rising inflation will prove to be either temporary or whether it will endure.
 Prices are rising for everything from gasoline to food as the economy recovers from its more than year-long malaise.